-§11.903 Adherence to Obligations. (§2306.6720)

-Any Applicant, Development Owner, or other Person that fails to adhere to its obligations with regard to the programs of the Department, whether contractual or otherwise, made false or misleading representations to the Department with regard to an Application, request for funding, or compliance requirements, or otherwise violated a provision of Tex.
-Gov't Code, Chapter 2306 or a rule adopted under that chapter, may be subject to:

-- (1) Assessment of administrative penalties in accordance with Chapter 2, Subchapter C of this title (relating to Administrative Penalties) the Department's rules regarding the assessment of such penalties.
-Each day the violation continues or occurs is a separate violation for purposes of imposing a penalty; and/or - (2) In the case of the competitive Low Income Housing Tax Credit Program, a point reduction for any Application involving that Applicant over the next two Application Rounds succeeding the date on which the Department first gives written notice of any such failure to adhere to obligations or false or misleading representations.
-Point reductions under this section may be appealed to the Board.

-§11.904 Alternative Dispute Resolution (ADR) Policy
+- applicable Board meeting or if the period for an Executive Director response has elapsed the appeal can be heard by the Board if filed at least three (3) days prior to the applicable meeting. - (f) Board review of an Application related appeal will be based on the original Application.
+A witness in an appeal may not present or refer to any document, instrument, or writing not already contained within the Application as reflected in the Department's records. - (g) The decision of the Board regarding an appeal is the final decision of the Department. - (h) The Department will post to its website an appeal filed with the Department or Board and any other document relating to the processing of an Application related appeal. (§2306.6717(a)(5)) - §11.903.
+Adherence to Obligations. (§2306.6720) Any Applicant, Development Owner, or other Person that fails to adhere to its obligations with regard to the programs of the Department, whether contractual or otherwise, made false or misleading representations to the Department with regard to an Application, request for funding, or compliance requirements, or otherwise violated a provision of Tex.
+Gov't Code, Chapter 2306 or a rule adopted under that chapter, may be subject to: - (1) Assessment of administrative penalties in accordance with the Department's rules regarding the assessment of such penalties.
+Each day the violation continues or occurs is a separate violation for purposes of imposing a penalty; and/or - (2) in the case of the competitive Low Income Housing Tax Credit Program, a point reduction of up to ten (10) points for any Application involving that Applicant over the next two Application Rounds succeeding the date on which the Department first gives written notice of any such failure to adhere to obligations or false or misleading representations.
+Point reductions under this section may be appealed to the Board. - §11.904.
+Alternative Dispute Resolution (ADR) Policy.
 In accordance with Tex.
 Gov't Code, §2306.082, it is the Department's policy to encourage the use of appropriate ADR procedures under the Governmental Dispute Resolution Act, Tex.
-Gov't Code, Chapter 2010, to assist in resolving disputes under the Department's jurisdiction, as provided for in §1.17 of this title (relating to Alternative Dispute Resolution).
+Gov't Code, Chapter 2010, to assist in resolving disputes under the Department's jurisdiction.
+As described in Civil Practices and Remedies Code, Chapter 154, ADR procedures include mediation.
+Except as prohibited by law and the Department's Ex Parte Communications policy, the Department encourages informal communications between Department staff and Applicants, and other interested persons, to exchange information and informally resolve disputes.
+The Department also has administrative appeals processes to fairly and expeditiously resolve disputes.
+If at any time an Applicant or other person would like to engage the Department in an ADR procedure, the person may send a proposal to the Department's Dispute Resolution Coordinator.
+For additional information on the Department's ADR Policy, see the Department's General Administrative Rule on ADR at §1.17 of this title.
+Any Applicant may request an informal conference with staff to attempt to resolve any appealable matter, and the Executive Director may toll the running of periods for appeal to accommodate such meetings.
+In the event a successful resolution cannot be reached, the statements made in the meeting process may not be used by the Department as admissions. §.